syncfusion/blazor-docs/src/charts/bullet-chart/value-bar.md

+---
+title: "Actual Bar in Blazor Bullet Chart component | Syncfusion"

+component: "Bullet Chart"

+description: "Learn here all about Actual Bar of Syncfusion Bullet Chart (SfBulletChart) component and more."
+---

-# Feature Bar
+# Actual Bar in Blazor Bullet Chart (SfBulletChart)

 The main data value is encoded by a length of the main bar in the middle of the Bullet Chart known as the **Feature Measure**.
-This is called as **Value Bar** in Bullet Chart and to display the value bar, should map the property name in [`ValueField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_ValueField) from the data source.
+This is called as **Actual Bar** in Bullet Chart and to display the actual bar, should map the property name in [`ValueField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_ValueField) from the data source.

 ```csharp
 @using Syncfusion.Blazor.Charts